tq-jappy/redmine_query_with_version/README.md

 - Initial version

+### 0.1.1

+- Hide a version select box when project or custom query is empty.

 ## License

 This plugin is open source and released under the terms of the [GNU General Public License v2](http://www.gnu.org/licenses/gpl-2.0.txt) (GPL).